dbondi/analyst_recommendation_performance/README.md

 Since there are many non-intuitive paramters I will go into detial about each one below.

 ### tickers

+In order to get recommendations one must specify which tickers they want the recommendation to come from.
+A larger set is perferrable to get a large sample size of recommendations.
+I have included the library https://github.com/dbondi/get_all_tickers to make it easy to search for a large number of tickers based on various filters.

+### start and end

+These are the dates

 I have found 49 different terminologies analysts use to represent their recommendation for a stock this library maps these terms to a smaller and more general set of terms Examples: {Strong Sell, Sell, Hold, Buy, Strong Buy}, {Sell, Hold, Buy}, this library allows for multiple mapping conventions that the user can choose from.